ReadShade/ReadShade/source/emulators/pcsx2.rst

       Screenshot showing :guilabel:`Fit to Window` aspect ratio selected.

-   This is necessary because the depth buffer is set to this internally.
+   This is important because the depth buffer is set this way internally.

-#. **Anti-Blur:** Enable this option to minimize distortions.
+#. **Anti-Blur:** Turn on this option to reduce blurry effects.

    .. figure:: images/pcsx2/PCSX2_Anti-Blur.png